stitchdata/docs/_getting-started/concepts-system-overview-guide.md

     content: |
       Stitch's replication process consists of three distinct phases:

-      1. **Extraction**: Stitch pulls data from your data sources and validates it using our Stitch's Import API.
+      1. **Extraction**: Stitch pulls data from your data sources and persists it to Stitch's data pipeline through the Import API.
       2. **Preparing**: Data is [lightly transformed](#transformations) to ensure compatibility with the destination.
       3. **Loading**: Stitch loads the data into your destination.